PAMPER yourself in a special nest overlooking the Park and Port Tabarka, with terrace views across the étang to Sète & the Mont St Clair.

 A soft and welcoming sofa and arm chairs and a smart dining suite for apreciating food and lifestyle in comfort.

-A state of the art new music system and TV for quiet nights in.
+A high-end music system and the TV for quiet nights in.
 And a cooling through breeze in summer as you enjoy either your own tunes or the house owner's eclectic taste in music.

 Newly decked in teak, the first floor terrace through the patio windows is the place for breakfast, lunch and dinner al fresco - dining under the sultry Languedoc skies.